air2310/megRetinotopy/README.md

 ## DATA
 Currently, raw and derivatives of MRI and MEG data are on the Winawerlab server.
-We are in the process of deidentifying data and permantently store it on a publicly available OSF URL.
+Soon, we will deidentify data and permantently store it on a publicly available OSF URL.

 Symbolic links point to the following places:
 * MEG/MRI Data: server > Projects > MEG > Retinotopy